NavamiK/CG2019/README.md

 As part of the practical exercises for [Computer Graphics Winter 2019-20](https://graphics.cg.uni-saarland.de/courses/cg1-2019/), I incrementally built my own ray tracing system, which then was used to generate a high-quality rendering for the end-of-term rendering competition.

-This beatiful(!) image of fireworks was created using the system for submission to rendering competition.
+This beatiful(!) image of fireworks was created using the above source code for submission to rendering competition.
 Refer [here](https://graphics.cg.uni-saarland.de/courses/cg1-2019/RC/group2E_web/) for it's full webpage
 <br />
 <img src="/website/images/lres.png" alt="" />

 <hr />
- Some reference images that highlight the features and capabilities of the rendering engine
+ Some reference images that highlight the features and capabilities of the rendering engine.
+The resource assignment-sheets/SheetXX.pdf contains full description of the source code.

 <table width="500" cellpadding="5">
    <tr>